VirtualPlanetaryLaboratory/vplanet/bigplanet/README.rst

 *yaxis* is the ExtractUniqueValues() of the column you want the xaxis to be

 *zarray* is the ExtractColumn() of what you want the zaxis to be

+*orientation* is the orientation of the data based on a 4 quadrant grid.
+The default is 1, or bottom left corner.